DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/Pick_Multi.rst

 |

-Note: When running the Teach_Pose flowcharts, user needs to teach all the different recipes: for example, if we have 14 different recipes, we need to teach all the recipes ``Gripper`` to produce all the different poses for different ojects.
+Note: When running the Teach_Pose flowcharts, you needs to teach all the different recipes: for example, if we have 14 different recipes, we need to teach all the recipes ``Gripper`` to produce all the different poses for different objects.

 .. image:: Images/load_teach.png
     :align: center